 throughout the entire cook.

 Cook for 2 hours, then baste the chickens with apple juice using a spray bottle.
-To make sure the chickens are cooking unevenly, rotate them by carefully turning the grate 180°, as shown in Photo 6.
+To make sure the chickens are cooking evenly, rotate them by carefully turning the grate 180°, as shown in Photo 6.

 Cook for another hour, then baste again with apple juice.